platinasystems/goes/docs/Platina Appliance Head Users Guide.md

 normally associated with Linux can be found in this Redis database.
 The GOES Redis server is a standard Redis server listening on port 6379 of the loopback interface and eth0.
-The database can be accessed remotely anywhere via standard Redis-client and Redis-cli using the IP address of eth0.
+The database can be accessed remotely anywhere via standard Redis-client and Redis-cli using the management IP address.

 To invoke Redis commands directly from the Linux CLI, precede the Redis command with “goes”, otherwise standard Redis command format should be used from a Redis client.
-In this guide, the command examples will assume the user is invoking from the switch’s Linux CLI.
+In this guide, the command examples will assume the user is invoking from the device’s Linux CLI.

 To see a list of all parameters in this Redis database, enter: